fetchai/agents-aea/docs/integration.md

-In this section, we show you how to integrate the AEA with third party ledgers.
+In this section, we show you how to integrate the AEA with the Fetch.AI and third party ledgers.

 ## Fetch.AI Ledger